-- Formal written representations were invited from statutory consultees, neighbouring local authorities, local Town and Parish Councils and other prescribed bodies such as Natural England and the Environment Agency.
-These are arranged in alphabetical order. - 2.
-A summary of each formal response received is set out in Table A1 below. - 3.
-Where a formal response was not received from a prescribed body, the Council will continue to engage with these bodies to ensure they have an opportunity to shape the emerging strategy of the plan at the earliest opportunity.
+- 1. Formal written representations were invited from statutory consultees, neighbouring local authorities, local Town and Parish Councils and other prescribed bodies such as Natural England and the Environment Agency. - 2.
+A summary of each formal response received is set out in Table A1 below. - Where a formal response was not received from a prescribed body, the Council will continue to engage with these bodies to ensure they have an opportunity to shape the emerging strategy of the plan at the earliest opportunity.